LandRegistry/govuk-frontend-wtf/README.md

 ![govuk-frontend 3.14.0](https://img.shields.io/badge/govuk--frontend%20version-3.14.0-005EA5?logo=gov.uk&style=flat)
 [![Python package](https://github.com/LandRegistry/govuk-frontend-wtf/actions/workflows/python-package.yml/badge.svg)](https://github.com/LandRegistry/govuk-frontend-wtf/actions/workflows/python-package.yml)

-**This is a [GOV.UK Design System Community Resource](https://design-system.service.gov.uk/community/resources-and-tools/), created and maintained by HM Land Registry**
+**GOV.UK Frontend Jinja is a [community tool](https://design-system.service.gov.uk/community/resources-and-tools/) of the [GOV.UK Design System](https://design-system.service.gov.uk/).
+The Design System team is not responsible for it and cannot support you with using it.
+Contact the [maintainers](#contributors) directly if you need [help](#support) or you want to request a feature.**

 This repository contains a set of [WTForms widgets](https://wtforms.readthedocs.io/en/2.3.x/widgets/) used to render [WTForm fields](https://wtforms.readthedocs.io/en/2.3.x/fields/) using [GOV.UK Frontend](https://design-system.service.gov.uk/) component styling.
 This is done using Jinja macros from the [GOV.UK Frontend Jinja](https://github.com/LandRegistry/govuk-frontend-jinja) port of the original GOV.UK Frontend Nunjucks macros.
 These are kept up-to-date with GOV.UK Frontend releases, are thoroughly tested and produce 100% equivalent markup.